AWS ElastiCache Redis¶

 Install Func¶

-It is recommended to enable the TrueWatch integration - extension - DataFlux Func (Automata): all prerequisites will be automatically installed, please continue with the script installation.
+It is recommended to activate the TrueWatch integration - extension - DataFlux Func (Automata): all prerequisites are automatically installed, please proceed with the script installation

-If you deploy Func yourself, refer to Self-deploy Func
+If deploying Func manually, refer to Self-deploying Func

 Install Script¶